symforce-org/symforce/README.md

 )
 ```

 Next, we can set up the factors connecting our variables.
-The residual function comprises of two terms - one for the bearing measurements and one for the odometry measurements.
+The residual function is composed of two terms - one for the bearing measurements and one for the odometry measurements.
 Let's formalize the math we just defined for the bearing measurements into a symbolic residual function:

 ```python
 def bearing_residual(